tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-Cards that arrive at this fortification have -2 Power until the end of this turn.
+Cards that arrive at an attached fortification have -2 Power until the end of this turn.
 <br>

 ##### ALP.NAT.017